 As a forensic psychologist, Dr. Bliss' function in sex offender cases is to determine if the offender meets criteria for any mental health diagnoses or personality disorders and to assess their current risk to reoffend.
 I also determine someone's amenability to sex-offender treatment.
 This information can be useful in pre-sentencing investigations, evaluations to determine someone's risk to be with children, or for a sex offender's probation requirements.
 I complete these with both juvenile and adult offenders.

 Competency to Stand Trial requires that a defendant understands the nature and purpose of the legal proceedings against him/her and be able to effectively cooperate with counsel in the defense.

 As a forensic psychologist, Dr. Bliss' function in Competency to Stand Trial cases is to determine whether or not a mental disorder, defect, or impairment precludes this understanding and cooperation.
 Psychological testing is given in competency to stand trial cases on an as needed basis, and psychological testing of malingering is often indicated.

 Fitness for Duty and Pre-employment Evaluations

 Prior to being eligible for certain jobs, such as police academy or fireman positions or Peace Corps involvement, an individual needs to complete a psychological evaluation.
 Additionally, at times, someone makes a mistake on the job and their boss requires them to be evaluated before they can return to their position.
-Finally, in order to be able to carry certain weapons, a person needs a psychological evaluation.
+Finally, in order to be able to carry certain weapons or to have their gun rights restored after an involuntary hospitalization, a person needs a psychological evaluation.
 As a forensic psychologist, I can help complete all of those assessments.